Updated July 28, 2020

 [Looking for more kid-friendly restaurants & activities?
 Download our iOS app to learn about what’s tasty, kid-friendly, and fun in every neighborhood.]

 Humble Pie is an unassuming pizza joint right off of Rainier Avenue.
-There’s decent outdoor picnic-table seating beneath the shady solar panel roof.
+There’s outdoor picnic-table seating beneath the shady solar panel roof but no indoor seating.
 Try the prosciutto, egg, and arugula pizza.
 If you want to hold the meat, no problem: Half of their pizzas are vegetarian-friendly.
 Pair your pizza with one of two flavors of local favorite Rachel’s Ginger Beer – original and blood orange.

 Kids will love playing corn hole and watching the chickens scratch and peck in the nearby coops.